JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 # Description

 This is the final milestone of my project, excluding the modifications, and I think it turned out pretty well.
 Since my previous milestone, I 3D printed cases for my circuit boards to attach them to the base.
 The reason for this is that they would keep sliding around, and these cases held them in place.
 Furthermore, I was also able to 3D print a frame that encases the robot.
-This frame will let me mount my modifications easily and make the whole robot look much neater.
+This frame will let me mount my modifications easily and make the whole robot look much neater (As seen in figures 5 and 6).

 # Challenges and Triumphs